 My desire to help people achieve financial independence is the main reason why I wrote a new personal finance book.
 Buy This, Not That is an instant Wall Street Journal bestseller and is the best book about building wealth and making better decisions you will read.

 Words Of Thanks Keep Me Going

 Every single comment or e-mail from a reader who says how an article I wrote helped them lead a better life gives me a “power up” to keep on going.
 It's easy to do nothing once you've taken care of yourself and your family.
 But I see the readers here as an extended family.

 Here's a handwritten note I received that I'll cherish forever.
 I know financial independence is an inevitability for her and her wonderful family!

-Keep On Fighting
+Keep On Fighting For Financial Independence

-I have no regrets waking up by 5am to work on my side-hustles before work in order to one day break free.
+I have no regrets waking up by 5 am to work on my side-hustles before work in order to one day break free.
 Yes, hearing the alarm go off when it's pitch black outside while you're in the middle of a lovely dream is painful, but you'll get used to it.

 You will regret more of the things you don't do than the things you try.
 Once you find that wonderful purpose, you'll go on forever.
 Keep on fighting!